Repeal Ripples: 5 Insurance Exchange Chiefs Contemplate An Uncertain Future

 That chance, he says, could save another few percentage points in premiums.

-Third, Wadleigh says he's considering changes that would push more of the cost of emergency room visits to consumers, hoping to deter frequent ER fliers.
+Third, Wadleigh says he is considering changes that would push more of the cost of emergency room visits to consumers, hoping to deter frequent ER fliers.

 The question is whether all of this will work.
 Wadleigh says he thinks it will.
-He's already had discussions with existing carriers who are curious whether other insurers are looking to get into the marketplace.
+He already has had discussions with existing carriers that are curious whether other insurers are looking to get into the marketplace.

 "So what that is telling me is that the carriers think that we're making changes in the positive direction," he says.
 "And we expect that other carriers would be interested in joining our exchange with that."